How Much Does a Website Cost in 2026?

 The Bottom Line

 A website is an investment, not an expense.
-The cheapest option isn't always the most affordable — a $200 template that doesn't bring in customers costs more than a $3,000 custom site that does.
+As Brad Hussey, web designer and founder of Freelancing Freedom, puts it: "The cheapest option isn't always the most affordable.
+A $200 template that doesn't convert is more expensive than a $3,000 custom site that does."

+If your current site isn't pulling its weight, it might be time to look at the signs you need a redesign.
 Figure out what your website needs to do for your business, set a realistic budget, and find someone who can deliver results — not just a pretty design.